 Vakaoca S Kedrayate Fiji

-International Law and Strategic Studies at Aberdeen explores how the legal disciplines impact the prevention, control and conduct of conflicts in the modern word.
+Our LLM in International Law, Security and Strategic Studies is an interdisciplinary programme which explores how the disciplines impact the prevention, control, and conduct of conflicts in the modern world.

-With the combined strength of the School of Law and the School of Social Science, this programme explores the use of force by international and transnational actors to achieve political and security objectives.
+With the combined strength of the School of Law and the School of Social Science, this interdisciplinary programme explores the use of force by international and transnational actors to achieve political and security objectives.
 It allows a focused appreciation of the legal considerations that frame many contemporary conflicts.
 Students will have the opportunity to develop critical thinking and analytic skills through studying courses such as International Law: A Time of Challenges and Global Security Issues.
 This programme was designed by experts in the fields of International Law and Strategic Studies.
 With their combined input, you will gain unique insights into both subjects and will advance your understanding of their relationship.
 The programme aligns with the interdisciplinary competencies required for today’s job market in international security.
-The University of Aberdeen has a reputation for attracting world-class teaching staff with unrivalled experience and knowledge in their specialist subjects.
-You will have access to first rate teaching from globally respected staff, such as Programme Director Dr Irène Couzigou, who before lecturing at Aberdeen, worked at the Universities of Heidelberg and Mannheim in Germany and at the University of Paris II in France.

 Duration: 12 months full-time.
 24 months part time.